Green–Left Front: 2023–present

-After the Belgrade school shooting and Mladenovac and Smederevo shootings in May 2023, ZLF has taken part in the 2023 protests as one of its organisers.
+After the Belgrade school shooting and Mladenovac and Smederevo shootings in May 2023, ZLF has taken part in the 2023 protests, as one of its organisers.
 ZLF became part of the Serbia Against Violence (SPN) coalition in October 2023, a coalition of political parties organising the 2023 protests.
 The SPN coalition announced that it would take part in the parliamentary, Vojvodina provincial, and Belgrade City Assembly elections, all scheduled for 17 December 2023.
 Lazović was placed first on its electoral list for the parliamentary elections, while Dobrica Veselinović was placed first for the Belgrade City Assembly election.
 In the parliamentary election, SPN won 65 seats, 10 of which went to ZLF.
 In the Belgrade City Assembly, they won 14 seats.
 After the elections, SPN called for the annulment of the results in Belgrade, with ZLF alleging electoral fraud, and organised protests up until 30 December.

-In January 2024, the New Optimisim political movement joined ZLF.
+In January 2024, the New Optimism political movement joined ZLF.
 When the National Assembly of Serbia and Assembly of Vojvodina were constituted, the SPN split into several parliamentary groups.
 The City Assembly of Belgrade, on the other hand, was not constituted because the quorum was not met during its constitutive session.
 A new Belgrade City Assembly election was then called for 2 June.
 SPN dissolved shortly after; ZLF and some opposition parties took part in the election under the We Choose Belgrade electoral list.
 ZLF expressed cooperation with Kreni-Promeni after the elections.
-In the 2 June election, the We Choose Belgrade electoral list only won 14 seats, five of which went to ZLF.
+In the 2 June election, the We Choose Belgrade electoral list won 14 seats, five of which went to ZLF.

 After the 2023 parliamentary election, the National Assembly formed a working body on improving election conditions.
-ZLF remained a member of the working body until January 2025, when they left, citing obstruction from the government.
+ZLF remained a member of the working body until January 2025, when they left, citing government obstruction.
 Since the beginning of the student-led anti-corruption protests, ZLF has supported the students.
-Following the resignation of Miloš Vučević as prime minister of Serbia in 2025, ZLF was one of the parties that supported the formation of a transitional government as an end to the education crisis started by the protests. Đorđević said that according to their plan, the transitional government would fulfill student demands, organise free and fair elections, and revise the voter list.
+Following the resignation of Miloš Vučević as prime minister of Serbia in 2025, ZLF was one of the parties that supported the formation of a transitional government as an end to the education crisis started by the protests. Đorđević said that according to their plan, the transitional government would fulfil student demands, organise free and fair elections, and revise the voter list.

-In November 2025, ZLF and the Movement of Free Citizens signed a memorandum on cooperation.
+In November 2025, ZLF and the Movement of Free Citizens (PSG) signed a memorandum on cooperation.
+A month later, several opposition parties, including ZLF, signed a cooperation agreement regarding the accession of Serbia to the European Union.
+The coalition became known in the media as EU5.
+However, after ZLF expressed its support for the Student List, they left the coalition.